 8. Spinnaker

-Overview: Spinnaker is an open-source multi-cloud continuous delivery platform developed by Netflix, designed to handle complex deployment strategies at scale.
+Spinnaker is an open-source multi-cloud continuous delivery platform developed by Netflix, designed to handle complex deployment strategies at scale.
+Spinnaker’s ability to deploy to multiple cloud environments with sophisticated strategies ensures smooth, scalable application delivery.

 Key Features: